4 Reasons NOT to File a Mandamus Lawsuit for Administrative Processing!

 When to Consider a Writ of Mandamus Lawsuit

 The people who hire me and the people who consult with me for mandamus lawsuits have been waiting for a very long time.
 I talked to someone just a week ago who lived in Houston.
 Her husband is in Afghanistan, and he’s been waiting for five years.
 He’s been given that sad, lame excuse about why they can’t issue the visa for five years.

-For someone who’s been waiting for five years, two years, or even just one year for administrative processing, it’s time to consider a lawsuit.
+For someone who’s been waiting for five years, two years, or even just one year for administrative processing, it’s time to consider hiring a California mandamus lawsuit attorney.

 If you need help, or if you have questions and are looking for an expert Visa attorney near you that works for a reasonable cost, you don’t have to go about this alone.
 Just get in touch with me, message me, and I’ll be happy to help you.